bestit/contentful-symfony-bundle/README.md

             # If the requested url contains this query parameter, the routing cache will be ignored.
             parameter_against_routing_cache:  ignore-contentful-routing-cache

         # Should the whole contentful cache be cleared every time on an entry reset request?
+Not recommended
         complete_clear_on_webhook:  false

         # Which cache ids should be resetted everytime?